 5.3 Cell Reservations and Access Restrictions

 There are two mechanisms which allow an operator to impose cell reservations or access restrictions.
 The first mechanism uses indication of cell status and special reservations for control of cell selection and reselection procedures.
 The second mechanism, referred to as Access Control, shall allow preventing selected classes of users or ACDC categories from sending initial access messages for load control reasons.
-For Access Control based on Access Classes, at subscription, one or more Access Classes are allocated to the subscriber and stored in the USIM [4].
-For Access Control based on ACDC categories, at subscription at least four ACDC categories are allocated to the subscriber and stored in the ACDC MO [31] or USIM [32].
+For Access Control based on Access Classes, at subscription, one or more Access Classes are allocated to the subscriber and stored in the USIM (see 3GPP TS 22.101 [4]).
+For Access Control based on ACDC categories, at subscription at least four ACDC categories are allocated to the subscriber and stored in the ACDC MO (see 3GPP TS 24.105 [31] or USIM 3GPP TS 31.102 [32]).

 5.3.1 Cell status and cell reservations

-Cell status and cell reservations are indicated in the SystemInformationBlockType1 message (or SystemInformationBlockType1-NB message) [3] by means of two fields:
+Cell status and cell reservations are indicated in the SystemInformationBlockType1 message (or SystemInformationBlockType1-NB message) (see MFA TS 36.331 [3]) by means of two fields:

 - cellBarred (IE type: "barred" or "not barred") In case of multiple PLMNs indicated in SIB1, this field is common for all PLMNs